Presentation Day from Summer 2019

-STEM to SHTEM was mentioned on the 2019 series finale of HBO's Silicon Valley.
+STEM to SHTEM was mentioned on the 2019 series finale of HBO's Silicon Valley (the above photo shows STEM to SHTEM on the whiteboard).
 Richard Hendricks serves as a great fictional mentor!
 Read more about Professor Tsachy Weissman's involvement in the program here.

 Two interns from 2019, Aditi Talati and Karan Bhasin had their work from the summer accepted at the 2020 Human-Robot Interaction (HRI) conference.
 Congratulations!

 Frequently Asked Questions (FAQ):

 - When will results for the 2020 program be released?